Date January 18, 2022 | Brooke Loeffler

 Brine formation is the most important factor in deicer performance.
 When salt and ice melt together to form brine, the bond between the pavement and ice begins to break down.
 As the brine flows and spreads, it continues to undercut the ice and encourage even more brine formation.
-Because brine has a much lower freezing point than pure water, it can also continue working long after the deicer has been dispersed.
+Because brine has a much lower freezing point than pure water, it can also continue working long after the deicer has been applied.

 Penetrate and Undercut Ice

 Deicers should vertically cut through ice and snow to penetrate to the pavement surface.
 If a deicer’s granules are too small, they will only spread laterally across the ice and snow.
 The highest performing deicers contain a mix of granule sizes so large grains can penetrate and clear the way for the rest of the granules to immediately begin forming brine directly on the surface of the pavement.